johansantana/frontend-mentor/README.md

 # Frontend Mentor Challenges

-In this Repository i will upload all challenges I complete from [Frontend](https://www.frontendmentor.io).
+In this Repository i will upload all challenges I complete from [Frontend Mentor](https://www.frontendmentor.io).
 I am not planning to do every single challenge in the page, but I will upload the challenge here as I complete it.

 <hr />